BillyMwangiDev/alx-airbnb-database/database-adv-script/README.md

 Returns all rows from both tables.
 Users without bookings will have NULL booking columns.
 Orphaned bookings will have NULL user columns.

+## Subquery Details

+### Query 1: Non-Correlated Subquery
+Find all properties where the average rating is greater than 4.0.

+Uses a non-correlated subquery in the WHERE clause with IN clause.
+The subquery executes independently without referencing the outer query and returns property_ids where average rating > 4.0.

+### Query 2: Correlated Subquery
+Find users who have made more than 3 bookings.

+Uses a correlated subquery that references the outer query's user_id.
+The subquery executes once per user and checks the booking count.

 ## Usage

 ### Prerequisites